Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Distributing sdbus-c++
 ----------------------

+### Yocto

+There are Yocto recipes for sdbus-c++ available in the [`meta-oe`](https://github.com/openembedded/meta-openembedded/tree/master/meta-oe/recipes-core/sdbus-c%2B%2B) layer of the `meta-openembedded` project.
+There are two recipes:

+  * One for sdbus-c++ itself.
+It detects whether systemd feature is turned on in the poky linux configuration.
+If so, it simply depends on systemd and makes use of libsystemd shared library available in the target system.
+Otherwise it automatically downloads and builds libsystemd static library and links it into the sdbus-c++ shared library.
+The recipe also supports ptest.
+  * One for sdbus-c++ native tools, namely sdbus-c++ code generator to generate C++ adaptor and proxy binding classes.

+Tip: If you get `ERROR: Program or command 'getent' not found or not executable` when building sdbus-c++ in Yocto, please make sure you've added `getent` to `HOSTTOOLS`.
+For example, you can add `HOSTTOOLS_NONFATAL += "getent"` into your local.conf file.

-sdbus-c++ recipes for Yocto are available.
-Contributors willing to help with bringing sdbus-c++ to popular package systems are welcome.
+Contributors willing to help with bringing sdbus-c++ to other popular package systems are welcome.

 ### Yocto